 The MicroLNG plants will produce up to 250,000 gallons per day, according to GE Oil & Gas.
 The plant is designed to be able to produce up to 1 million gallons.
 The LNG fuel produced by these plants will be sold primarily at Pilot-Flying J truck stops.
 GE and Clean Energy are still planning the locations of these first two LNG plants.
 Beyond the plants themselves, GE Energy Financial Services is providing up to $200 million in financing for the two GE MicroLNG plants.

 In terms of savings and emissions reductions, GE Oil & Gas and Clean Fuels state LNG can cut a fleet operator’s fuel costs by more than 25% compared with diesel.
 Also, the LNG produced with this MicroLNG plant technology can be used to fuel approximately 28,000 heavy-duty trucks, thereby cutting C02 emissions by 139,000 metric tons (assuming the average truck travels 14,000 miles per year).

-GE also is providing turnkey process/plant construction and consultations on optimal plant location and power partner.
-The scope of the agreement also includes project installation.
-It entails not only the liquefaction but also the complete process design from the pre-treatment of the gas to the storage system.
+According to GE, the scope of the agreement includes project installation.
+The whole project entails not only the systems used for liquefaction but also those for the complete process design, from the pre-treatment of the gas to the storage system.